yogeshreddi/NYC-Taxi-data-analysis/README.md

 # NYC-Taxi-data-analysis
-The NYC Taxi industry is facing both driver and customer churn./n Yellow taxis face fierce completion from Uber.
+The NYC Taxi industry is facing both driver and customer churn.
+Yellow taxis face fierce completion from Uber.
 Uber fleet outnumbers Yellow Taxis by 1.5x.
 Uber has about 25000 new users in NY signing up every week.